tap349/tap349.github.io/_posts/2017-07-04-react-native-troubleshooting.md

 according to these links the issue has been closed (that is fixed) but it doesn't look like this (or maybe it's another but related issue).

-anyway I've found a workaround - create nested `View` component and set `opacity` property on it instead of `TouchableOpacity` component itself:
+anyway I've found a workaround - create nested `View` and set `opacity` property on it instead of `TouchableOpacity` itself:

 {% raw %}
 ```jsx